 c.
-Gather system information within our new data management software, systematically reporting on issues within the industry and providing clear records on individual and collective performance.
+Gather and analyze system information reporting on issues within the industry and providing clear records on individual and collective performance to improve effectiveness and efficiency.

 Fiscal Stewardship, transparency, Governance Excellence, communication, System Efficiency and Effectiveness, innovation d.
 Enhance transparency and communication with stakeholders and the public by providing up-to-date and relevant information on our website, developing a publicly accessible database of all registered beverage containers and by offering opportunities for stakeholder groups to provide feedback on the performance of their industry partners.